 A typical 3-in-1 filter often sells for close to $30 at major retailers like Amazon.com for example.
 Some models include a convenient reminder light so you don’t have to worry!

 Models with a UV lamp will need replacement at some point, as well, and bulbs may be around $27 or so on average.

-How many air purifiers do you actually need?
+Wondering how many air purifiers you actually need?
 If there are only 1-2 people living inside your house, then perhaps you’ll be fine with just 1-2 portable air purifiers.
 You could also opt for air purifiers to be placed only in the most densely populated and used areas, namely the living room and a bedroom.

 Generally speaking, many people buy 2 models intended for medium-sized rooms in order to treat their whole house.
-If you have an especially large indoor area, you may need to step up to a higher-capacity purifier, however.
+If you have an especially large indoor area, you may need to step up to a higher-capacity purifier.

-Of course, you have the option to set up air purifiers for each individual room, ensuring that the entire house does not lack for clean, bacteria-free, lovely air.
-One option is to use several small and affordable purifiers by placing one in each room where you spend the most time or sleep, for example.
+Of course, you have the option to set up air purifiers for each individual room, ensuring that the entire house does not lack for clean, bacteria-free, and fresh air.
+One option is to use several small and affordable purifiers by placing one in each room where you spend the most time or sleep.